Sabrina Ionescu: National team career

+3x3 basketball

 In late April 2018, Ionescu and Oregon teammates Erin Boley, Otiona Gildon, and Ruthy Hebard entered the USA Basketball women's national 3x3 championship tournament at the United States Olympic Training Center in Colorado Springs, Colorado.
 Ionescu had never before played under FIBA 3x3 rules, admitting after the tournament, "I had to ask the rules before the games started."
 She adjusted quickly to the unfamiliar format, leading her team to the championship while going unbeaten and also being named tournament MVP.
 Ionescu and her Oregon teammates would be named as the US team for the 2018 3x3 World Cup to be held in June in the Philippines.
 At the World Cup, they were the youngest team in the field, but swept their pool, defeating Cup holders Russia along the way.
+They finished 5th.

+2024 Summer Olympics

+In June 2024, Ionescu was named to the US women's Olympic team to compete at the 2024 Summer Olympics in France alongside fellow New York Liberty teammate, Breanna Stewart.
+Ionescu and the United States defeated France 67–66 in the final, earning Ionescu her first Olympic gold medal and the United States’ eighth consecutive gold medal.